Zondax/polkadot-testing/docs/report.md

 ```

 The code snippet above, named storage_runtime, demonstrates the minimal extent of modifications required to integrate three new exported methods into Polkadot's runtime.
 These changes were implemented specifically for the purpose of testing the storage host-api.
 For more information on the host-api and its role in the Polkadot ecosystem, please refer to the @PolkadotDocs.

+For instructions on how to run the test suite for host-api refer to the [appendix](#executing-rpc-tests) at the end of this document.

 #### **Advantages of the Host_API RPC Endpoint**